calimero-network/core/crates/server/README.md

 **Data Querying**: The Admin API allows the Admin Dashboard to fetch important data from the node, such as identity details, root and client keys, and information about installed and active applications.

-**Application Management**: The API provides functionalities to install new applications and start contexts.
-This enables administrators to dynamically manage the software running on the node.
+**Application Management**: The API provides functionalities for managing applications and contexts, allowing for the installation and uninstallation of applications and starting contexts.

 **Key Management**: Administrators can manage root and client keys through the API, ensuring secure access and control over the node.

 **Authentication**: The Admin API facilitates user authentication via selected wallets, currently supporting MetaMask and NEAR networks.
 Authentication details will be explained in later sections.

-**Integration with Web Applications**: The authentication mechanism is also used by web applications designed to interact with P2P applications installed on the node, ensuring secure and authenticated access.
+**Integration with Web Applications**: The authentication mechanism is also used by web applications designed for applications (loaded wasm) in participating context, ensuring secure and authenticated access.

 ### 2. JSON rpc

-The JSON-RPC component of the Node Server facilitates communication between the front-end web applications of P2P systems and the application binaries (contexts) running on node.
+The JSON-RPC component of the Node Server facilitates communication between the clients and the application binaries (contexts) running on node.
 This allows seamless interaction and data management for applications.

 The JSON-RPC interface provides two primary methods: